ekostat/ekostat_calculator/resources/README.md

 # EKOSTAT_tool resources
 Resources needed for calculation of ecological status according to the Swedish directions.

-- reference values for all indicators
+- Reference values for all indicators
-- equation constants for salinity corrections
+- Equation constants for salinity corrections
+- Class boundaries for all indicators
-- uncertainty library containing variance components for all indicators
+- Uncertainty library containing variance components for all indicators
 - Spatial information for waterbodies (shapefiles?)